dftbplus/recipes/docs/reks/error-handling.rst

 result, oscillating phenomena appear in these cases.
 To solve this, the user can increase the shift value by setting ``Shift`` in ``REKS`` block, which increases the separation in energy between the lower and upper orbital, stabilising the convergence.
-Smother variational convergence of the SA-REKS energy can occur in the SCC process::
+Smoother variational convergence of the SA-REKS energy can occur in the SCC process::

     111       -8.9586871392      -0.0000000004     0.610476    0.00000117